The Dresden Files short fiction: "Even Hand"

 On a mission for Lara Raith, Justine visits Johnny Marcone to request shelter for herself and a child under the terms of the Unseelie Accords.
 Marcone reluctantly agrees to harbor her for the child's sake, using a formidable range of magical and mundane weaponry to stop the Fomor pursuing them.
 In the aftermath of the battle, Marcone reflects on the effectiveness of his defenses and how he plans to use them against Harry Dresden in the future.
 Narrated by Marcone.

 Set between Turn Coat and Changes, "Even Hand" was published in Dark and Stormy Knights (July 20, 2010, ISBN 0-312-59834-3).
 It was later reprinted in Brief Cases.

 "Restoration of Faith"

 While working as a private investigator, Harry Dresden finds a runaway he'd been hired to locate, a young girl named Faith.
 When he calls in his success to his partner, he learns that the girl's parents have reported her as being kidnapped to save face, and they plan to accuse him of the crime.
 Harry decides to bring the girl in anyway, but is stopped by a troll which has taken up residence under a bridge he needs to cross.
-When he confronts the troll, he is unexpectedly aided by a uniformed police woman by the name of Karrin Murphy.
-Dresden manages to win the fight, and with officer Murphy's aid, ensures that the girl is returned safely to her family.
+When he confronts the troll, he is unexpectedly aided by a uniformed police officer named Karrin Murphy.
+Dresden manages to win the fight and, with Murphy's help, ensures that the girl is returned safely to her family.

 Set before Storm Front, Restoration of Faith was published on Jim Butcher's web site.
 It was later reprinted in Side Jobs.